-In the present analysis, we have only considered the first breaking event after release, although multiple failures were commonly observed in experiments [18].
-Secondary failure events are most likely described by the same theory, with a shorter timescale T (fragments are shorter) and with the additional difficulty that the initial curvature profile is not uniform.
-The present physical mechanism for fragmentation of slender elastic bodies, based on flexural waves, leads us to expect specific statistics of fragments sizes.
-Recall that the maximal curvature increases during the initial boundary layer, $t \sim T_s$, and later reaches a plateau, $\kappa/\kappa_0 = 1.43$.
+In the present analysis, we have considered only the first breaking event after release, although multiple failures were commonly observed in experiments [18].
+Secondary failure events are most likely described by the same theory, with a shorter time scale T (fragments are shorter) and with nonuniform initial curvature profiles.
+The present physical mechanism for fragmentation of slender elastic bodies, based on flexural waves, leads us to expect specific statistics of fragment sizes.
+Recall that the maximal curvature increases during the initial boundary layer, $t \sim T_s$ , and later reaches a plateau, $\kappa/\kappa_0 = 1.43$ .
 If the initial curvature is sufficiently close to the limit one, very early secondary breaking events should occur and the length scale r should be present in the statistics of fragment size.
-We have indeed often observed the ejection of tiny rod fragments, with typical size r.
-However, the fragments were most of the time much larger (with a size comparable to L), the summation initially means that the static limit most of the time much larger (with a size comparable to L): the curvature, initially very close to the static limit curvature, was often multiplied by three before rupture was actually initiated.
-This could be due to the delayed character of the rupture process, which remains to be understood before one can predict the statistics of fragment sizes.
-The present analysis indeed provides an effective characterization of the breaking times and locations without making use of any specific rupture criterion.
+We have, indeed, often observed the ejection of tiny rod fragments, with typical size r.
+However, the fragments were most of the time much larger (with a size comparable to L): the curvature, initially very close to the static limit curvature, was often multiplied by three before rupture was actually initiated.
+This could be due to the delayed character of the rupture process itself, which remains to be understood before one can predict the statistics of fragment sizes.
+The present analysis, indeed, provides an effective characterization of the breaking times and locations without making use of any specific rupture criterion.